Client: Career Girls

 Final Results and Deliverables

-- created the dashboard (i.e. video filter page), which is currently populated through YouTube links.
+- create the dashboard (i.e. video filter page), which is currently populated through YouTube links.
 The app opens YouTube and then the user closes the window after watching the video.

-A great learning experience, the Black Girls Code team learned valuable, real life coding skills they can use in their careers moving forward.
+A great experience, the Black Girls Code teams have learned valuable, real life coding skills they can use in their careers moving forward.
 The app is being coded by girls for girls—squarely in keeping with Career Girls’ mission.
-Phases 2 and 3 will move forward with new Black Girls Code team members and their mentors, and will involve fleshing out the remaining functionality, beta testing with users, and launching the app in the spring of 2019.
+Phase 3 is already underway with the identification of two new girls, and the same two mentors (iOS and Android).
+Work will begin in the next few weeks to review the progress that’s been made (in conversation with the previous team), and will involve fleshing out the remaining functionality, and posting a beta release for girls to test out by late spring of 2020.
+Shortly after Phase 3 is complete, testing, refinements and bug fixes will begin.
 Stay tuned for updates!